Jean-Paul Belmondo: 1970s

 Belmondo starred alongside Alain Delon in Borsalino (1970), a successful gangster film.
 The latter produced the film and Belmondo ended up suing Delon over billing.

 The Married Couple of the Year Two (1971) was also popular; even more so was The Burglars (1971).

+In 1971, he became a film producer and distributor by acquiring 50% of René Chateau.
+He named his production company Cerito Films in homage to his grandmother.

+Belmondo was a passionate football fan and he participated in the financial rescue of Paris Saint-Germain in 1973 with Daniel Hechter and Francis Borelli.
+He became vice-president of the Parisian club on this occasion and remained in this position until 1976.

 Inspired by the success Alain Delon had producing his own films, Belmondo formed his own production company, Cerito Films (named after his grandmother, Rosina Cerrito), to develop movies for Belmondo.
 The first Cerito film was the black comedy Dr. Popaul (1972), with Mia Farrow, the biggest hit to date for director Claude Chabrol.

 La scoumoune (1972) was a new version of A Man Named Rocca (1961).
 The Inheritor (1973) was an action film; Le Magnifique (1974), a satiric action romance reunited him with Philippe de Broca.

 He produced as well as starred in Stavisky (1974).
-Then he made a series of purely commercial films: Incorrigible (1974), Fear Over the City (1975; one of Belmondo's biggest hits of the decade and the first time he played a policeman on screen), Hunter Will Get You (1976), and Body of My Enemy (1977).
+Then he made a series of purely commercial films: Incorrigible (1974), The Night Caller (1975; one of Belmondo's biggest hits of the decade and the first time he played a policeman on screen), The Hunter Will Get You (1976), and Body of My Enemy (1977).
 Animal (1977) cast him as a stuntman opposite Raquel Welch and he starred as a policeman in Cop or Hood (1979).